webdiscus/pug-plugin/README.md

 | [posthtml-inline-svg](https://github.com/andrey-hohlov/posthtml-inline-svg)               | inline SVG icons in HTML                                         |
 | [pug-loader](https://github.com/webdiscus/pug-loader)                                     | the Pug loader is already included in the Pug plugin             |

-You can replace all of the above packages with just one Pug plugin.

 > ⚠️ **Not recommended** to use the `pug-plugin` together with `html-webpack-plugin` and `mini-css-extract-plugin`.
 >
-> The `pug-plugin` is designed to replace these plugins.
-The `pug-plugin` does the same thing, but much easy, more efficiently and faster.
+> The `pug-plugin` is designed to replace these plugins.\
+> The `pug-plugin` does the same, but much easier and faster.
+>

+The fundamental difference between `PugPlugin.extractCss` and `mini-css-extract-plugin`:
+- `mini-css-extract-plugin` extracts CSS from imported styles in JS and inject `<style>` tag somewhere in HTML
+- `PugPlugin.extractCss` extracts CSS from the source styles used in Pug and replaces the original filename with the hashed output name

 ## Contents